 \begin{proof} Let $w_1, w_2 \in F_{X\cup Y}$ such that $w_1=w_2$ in $C$.
 If $w_1, w_2 \in F_X$, then $w_1=w_2$ is a consequence of $R$.
 If $w_1, w_2 \in F_Y$, then $w_1=w_2$ is a consequence of $S$.
 Suppose now that $w_1\in F_X$ and $w_2\in F_Y$.
 Let $c=um$, with $u\in U$ and $m\in M$, be the element of $A\cap B$ that both $w_1$ and $w_2$ represent.
 Since $w_1=\rho_X(u)m$ holds in $A$, it is a consequence of $R$, and likewise $w_2=\rho_Y(u)m$ is a consequence of $S$.
 We also obtain $\rho_Y(u)m$ from $\rho_X(u)m$ by an application of a relation from $T$.
 Therefore, we have that $w_1=w_2$ is a consequence of $R, S$ and $T$. \end{proof}

-\begin{corollary} Let $C=A\cup B$ be an $M$-act with $A$ and $B$ subacts of $C$, and suppose that $A\cap B$ is either empty or finitely generated.
+\begin{corollary} Let $M$ be a monoid, let $C=A\cup B$ be an $M$-act with $A$ and $B$ subacts of $C$, and suppose that $A\cap B$ is either empty or finitely generated.
 If $A$ and $B$ are finitely presented, then $C$ is finitely presented. \end{corollary}

 The converse to Corollary 5.6 does not hold in general.
-Recall that in Example 5.2 we showed that there exists a monoid $M$ and $M$-acts $A$ and $B$ such that $C=A\cup B$ is finitely presented but neither $A$ nor $B$ are finitely generated.
+Recall that in Example 5.2 we showed that there exists a monoid $M$ with $M$-acts $A$ and $B$ such that $C=A\cup B$ is finitely presented but neither $A$ nor $B$ are finitely generated.
 We now present a more striking example:

-\begin{ex} \textit{There exist a monoid $M$ and finitely generated right ideals $A$ and $B$ of $M$ such that $A\cap B$ is finitely generated and $C=A\cup B$ is finitely presented but neither $A$ nor $B$ are finitely presented}.
+\begin{ex} \textit{There exists a monoid $M$ with finitely generated right ideals $A$ and $B$ such that $A\cap B$ is finitely generated and $C=A\cup B$ is finitely presented but neither $A$ nor $B$ are finitely presented}.
 Let $M$ be the monoid defined by the presentation

-We have a complete rewriting system $R_M$ on $X=\{a, b, s, t\}$ consisting of the rules
+We have a complete rewriting system on $X=\{a, b, s, t\}$ consisting of the rules

 and this yields the following set of normal forms for $M$:

 that is, the set of all words in $X$ which do not contain as a subword the left-hand side of one of the rewriting rules.
 For more information on rewriting systems, one may consult \cite{Book} for instance.
 Let $A$ and $B$ be the right ideals of $M$ generated by $\{a, t\}$ and $\{b, s\}$ respectively.
 From the monoid presentation for $M$, we see that $A$ is defined by the infinite presentation